ccenyo/JTAW/README.md

 # tiny.cc api client built in java

+## With the release of the V3 of their API, this wrapper does not work anymore.

 This is a simple java client for the [tiny.cc api](https://tiny.cc/api-docs).
 It is:

 * small